Channel Simulation: Finite Blocklengths and Broadcast Channels: Overview of the main results

 \subsubsection{Finite Block-Length Computation}

-For DMCs, our meta converse can be efficiently computed for small block-length $n\in\mathbb{N}$.
-In particular, $I_{\max}^\epsilon(W_{\rv{Y}|\rv{X}}^{\tensor n})$ for $n$ repetitions of a memoryless binary symmetric channel is a linear program whose computational complexity only grows polynomial in $n$.
+For DMCs, our meta-converse can be efficiently computed for small blocklength $n\in\mathbb{N}$.
+In particular, $I_{\max}^\epsilon(W_{\rv{Y}|\rv{X}}^{\tensor n})$ for $n$ repetitions of a memoryless binary symmetric channel is a linear program whose computational complexity grows only polynomially in $n$.
 We showcase this by a numerical example in Fig.~\ref{fig:BSC:NS:sim-intro}, where we plot the regularized $\epsilon$-smooth channel max-information for the binary symmetric channel.